20 Household Chores That Are a Waste of Time

 Throwing away leftovers

 Speaking of the freezer, anything fresh or cooked can be frozen, according to the food pros at Taste of Home.
 That includes fresh vegetables as well as cooked eggs and pasta.
 Given that Americans typically toss about 40 percent of the food we buy, you should see a payoff quickly.
 Don’t throw away those peels and scraps, either.
 They can go right into a compost bin or pile instead.
 Make one at home, or find out whether your city or town has a central drop-off location.
-If you want your house to be clean but can’t find any motivation, check out these secrets of people who always have a clean house.
+Watch out for these leftovers that can make you sick, though.

 Plugging into power strips